-In the case of bankruptcy proceedings, the debtor is granted a stay of payment period (moratorium) to preserve the assets under bankruptcy protection.
-During this period, the debtor, the administrator, the financial institutions carrying their accounts and the creditors are liable to refrain from taking any measure contradictory to the objective of the stay of payment.
-The stay of payment does not apply to claims such as claims for wages and other similar benefits, claims for any value added tax or claims for refunds of sums transferred to the debtor's account by mistake.
+In the case of bankruptcy proceedings, the debtor is granted a stay of payment period (moratorium) to preserve the assets under bankruptcy protection, during which the debtor, the administrator, the financial institutions carrying their accounts and creditors shall refrain from taking any measures contradictory to the objectives of the stay of payment.
+The stay of payment shall not apply to claims such as claims for wages and other similar benefits, to claims to any value added tax or to refunds of sums transferred to the debtor's account by mistake.